keymanapp/help.keyman.com/developer/ldml/guide/keybag.md

 </keys>
 ```

-Note that the identifier doesn't have to be plain ASCII, as in the last key.
+Note that the identifier doesn't have to be plain ASCII, as in the last key shown above, which has the ID of `ক`.

 In the following sections we will discuss more advanced uses of keys.